hiro2233/nuttx/nuttx/configs/README.txt

 configs/sam4s-xplained-pro
   The port of NuttX to the Atmel SAM4S-Xplained Pro development board.

+configs/same70-xplained
+  The port of NuttX to the Atmel SAME70 Xplained evaluation board.

+configs/samv71-xult
+  The port of NuttX to the Atmel SAMV71 Xplained Ultra evaluation board.

 configs/sim
   A user-mode port of NuttX to the x86 Linux platform is available.